caoweiquan322/NotEnough/README.md

 This tool calculates tricky canonical huffman histogram, which is able to trigger OOB (Out Of Bound) write for vulnerable libwebp library (i.e. libwebp <= `1.3.1`).
-This vulnerability is known as `CVE-2023-4863`.
+This vulnerability is known as `CVE-2023-4863` or `CVE-2023-41064`.
 We can overflow the pre-allocated huffman table by  at most **128 entries**.